technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 27 - Use Copilot to solve customer issues faster with Dynamics 365 Customer Service.md

 includes key information such as the case title, customer, subject, product, priority, case type, and description.

-1. In the Customer Service workspace, select the **Customer Service Agent Dashboard**.
+1. In the Copilot Service workspace, select the **Copilot Service Agent Dashboard**.

     ![](./media/media25/image4.png)

-2. Select one of the cases listed on the **Customer Service Agent Dashboard**.
+2. Select one of the cases listed on the **Copilot Service Agent Dashboard**.

     ![](./media/media25/image5.png)